 Pipe leak affects water supply at Tampines bus interchange, food court

-SINGAPORE: A pipe leak at a construction site in Tampines affected water supply to Tampines bus interchange, as well as a food court at Eastlink Mall on Friday (Nov 3).
+SINGAPORE: A water pipe that was damaged by construction work in Tampines affected water supply to the bus interchange and a food court at Eastlink Mall on Friday (Nov 3).

-National water agency PUB said it was alerted to the leak at around 6am at the site at the junction of Tampines Avenue 4 and Tampines Central 2.
+National water agency PUB said it may take action against the contractor.

+PUB was alerted to the leak at around 6am at the construction site, which is at the junction of Tampines Avenue 4 and Tampines Central 2.

 In a Facebook post, PUB said it "immediately" sent service crew and contractors to the site and that repairs were underway.